Gulzar Group of Institutes B.sc Admissions 2025

 Behavioural Physiology | Welfare and Behaviour of Domesticated Animals |

 The fee structure of B.Sc Zoology is subjective, as it depends on the institution type and quality of education offered by them.
 The average course fees range from Rs.
 1,500 to Rs.
-2.7 lakh, depending on the facilities of the college.
+2.7 Lakhs, depending on the facilities of the college.
 Public colleges generally have lower fees compared to private ones.

 B.Sc Zoology as a course has gained extensive popularity among students in recent years.
-Students now want to study B.sc Zoology and are willing to explore the different aspects of Biology.
+Students now want to study B.Sc Zoology and are willing to explore the different aspects of Biology.
 The course offers various opportunities, apart from going for jobs.

 Candidates can pursue Master of Science (MSc) as going for further studies is always a fine option to choose.
 Students can improve their skill set by pursuing masters in the respective field.
 They can choose to pursue a some other related course in Zoology, Applied Zoology and Life Science.

 The course has numerous career development opportunities.
 Graduates can find jobs in animal biodiversity prospecting, wildlife conservation, environmental management, bioinformatics, and ecosystem monitoring.
-Also, there is always an option available to go for post-graduation such as Zoology, Life-Sciences, Molecular Biology, Biotechnology, and Genetics.
+Also, there is always an option available to go for post-graduation, such as Zoology, Life Sciences, Molecular Biology, Biotechnology, and Genetics.
 The various career opportunities are as follows:

 Zookeeper: A zookeeper looks after the animals kept in the zoo.
-The job is to ensure that all zoo rules are being followed by the visitors.
+The job is to ensure that all zoo rules are followed by the visitors.
 Another part of this job is to feed animals and do regular health checkups.

 Lab Technician: A lab technician is a person who works in well-maintained and well-equipped labs.
-He or She has to assist senior researchers and scientists in conducting their research work.
+He or she has to assist senior researchers and scientists in conducting their research work.

 Nature Conservation Officer: A nature conservation officer works to protect, manage, and enhance the environmental conditions.
 He or she is responsible for conserving and protecting the endangered species of plants and animals and their respective habitats.

-Teacher: A zoologist teacher educates students about animal biology, behaviour, and ecology.
+Teacher: A Zoologist teacher educates students about animal biology, behaviour, and ecology.
 He or She combines classroom instruction with practical field experiences.

-Zoologist: Zoologists are scientists who study animal's origins, evolution, diseases, life cycles, and behaviours.
-The knowledge of zoologists is critical for maintaining natural ecosystems, saving endangered species, and managing wildlife's adaptation to our changing environment.
+Zoologist: Zoologists are scientists who study animals' origins, evolution, diseases, life cycles, and behaviours.
+The knowledge of Zoologists is critical for maintaining natural ecosystems, saving endangered species, and managing wildlife's adaptation to our changing environment.

 BSc Zoology curriculum involves different forms, functions, and behaviour of animals which helps to understand the general biological principles.
 It is a well-structured course with theory-based papers along with exciting practical sessions.
 BSc Zoology provides a hands-on experience to students and helps them understand scientific concepts easily.

-B.sc zoology prepares students to experience the possibilities in the field of Biology.
+B.Sc Zoology prepares students to experience the possibilities in the field of Biology.
 Graduates have opportunities and possibilities in animal biotechnology, biodiversity studies, environmental management, animal bioinformatics, and ecosystem monitoring.

 Job Profile | Average Salary |